Kryvyi Rih: Government

 Kryvyi Rih has four single-mandate parliamentary constituencies entirely within the city, through which members of parliament (MPs) are elected to represent the city in Ukraine's national parliament.
 At the 2014 Ukrainian parliamentary election, they were won by Petro Poroshenko Bloc and independent candidates with representation being from Yuri Pavlov, Andriy Halchenko, Konstantin Usov respectively.

 In multimember districts, the city voted for the Opposition Bloc, a union of all political forces that did not endorse Euromaidan.
-At the 2019 Ukrainian parliamentary election, three local MPs were representing Servant of the People, the party of Ukrainian President and Kryvyi Rih native Volodymyr Zelenskyy, and one independent candidate, Dmytro Shpenov.
+In the 2019 Ukrainian parliamentary election the party of Ukrainian President and Kryvyi Rih native Volodymyr Zelenskyy, Servant of the People, took three of the city's seats.
+The fourth was taken by Dmytro Shpenov, previously of the Opposition Bloc, standing as an independent.